Monday, April 20, 2026

 Note: Not posting the RBN image was attached to the email that indicated the frequency and dates I was operating on.

 I was hoping this clarification should be sufficient.
-However, I get a response indicating that operating 500Hz above on CW is considered stomping on the frequency 500Hz below.
-The request now seems to be that I should stay 1KHz from his station.
+However, I get the response below indicating that operating 500Hz above on CW is considered stomping on the frequency 500Hz below.
+The request now seems to be that I should stay 1KHz from his station?
 He also acknowledged he heard my QRL and walks back his early accusation of me not doing so.
-Instead of saying sorry he goes on to patronize me for putting out the QRL
+Instead of saying sorry he goes on to patronize me for putting out the QRL.

 Hello Ram,